Get E-Book

 UDP failures are often silent.

-A TCP connection attempt can fail during establishment.
-A TCP write can later fail because connection state changed.
-UDP has no connection establishment.
+A TCP connection attempt can fail during connection setup.
+UDP has no connection setup.
 An unconnected UDP send to a valid-looking address can complete locally while the datagram disappears before any receiver sees it.

 Local failures happen while Node or the OS handles your socket operation.
 Bad arguments throw.
 Bind conflicts produce errors.
 DNS lookup can fail before send.
 Oversized datagrams can produce EMSGSIZE.
 Sending after close can fail through Node's socket state.
-Those failures are visible because they occur on the local path.
+These failures are visible because they happen on the local path.

-Remote absence is different.
+Remote absence is quieter.
 A process may be listening on the wrong port.
 A host firewall may drop inbound UDP.
-A NAT rule may omit the mapping.
+A NAT rule may be missing.
 A receiver may drop packets because its socket receive buffer is full.
 An intermediate device may drop fragments.
-Your send callback can still report success because the local kernel accepted the datagram for transmission.
+Your send callback can still report success because the local kernel accepted the datagram for sending.

-The third category is local success with remote rejection feedback.
-ICMP Port Unreachable sits there.
+There is a third category - local success followed by remote rejection feedback.
+ICMP Port Unreachable belongs there.
 A remote host or local host can report that a UDP port is closed.
 The report is separate from the original UDP datagram.
 It may arrive late.
 It may be filtered.
 It may be delivered to the socket in platform-specific ways.
-Connected UDP gives the kernel a clearer socket association, so errors are more likely to reach Node.
+Connected UDP gives the kernel a clearer peer association, so these errors are more likely to reach Node.

 argument or state error